 baby's tongue, silicone finger brush, clean tongue, candidiasis

-The day one of the new born’s life starts with intake of milk and this milk keeps depositing on the various surfaces in the mouth, the gums, the cheeks and especially the tongue.
+The day one of the newborn’s life starts with intake of milk, and this milk keeps depositing on the various surfaces in the mouth, the gums, the cheeks and especially the tongue.

 Related: Fissured Tongue